AckonSamuel/Capstone-Project-html-css-js/README.md

 ## Acknowledgements

+[Cindy Shin](https://www.behance.net/adagio07) is the author of the template that I used to build this website.
 I would like to acknowledge [Pexels](https://www.pexels.com/) the profile images I obtained from their site for free.
 I also acknowledge [Renderforest](https://www.renderforest.com) for the free logo I got from their website.